HasanYahya101/Weather-App-Java/README.md

 ## Note:

 The Project is completly implemented in `VS Code` using Java Projects.
+Moreover, all the `main` functions in each `.java` file are for testing the functions.